Gömböc: Relation to animals

 The shape of the Indian star tortoise resembles a gömböc.
 This tortoise rolls easily to a right-side-up position without relying much on its limbs.

 The Argentine snake-necked turtle is an example of a flat turtle, which relies on its long neck and legs to turn over when placed upside down.

 The balancing properties of gömböcs are associated with the "righting response" — the ability to turn back when placed upside down — of shelled animals such as tortoises and beetles.
 These animals may become flipped over in a fight or predator attack, so the righting response is crucial for survival.
 To right themselves, relatively flat animals (such as beetles) heavily rely on momentum and thrust developed by moving their limbs and wings.
 However, the limbs of many dome-shaped tortoises are too short to be used for righting.

 Domokos and Várkonyi spent a year measuring tortoises in the Budapest Zoo, Hungarian Museum of Natural History and various pet shops in Budapest, digitizing and analyzing their shells, and attempting to "explain" their body shapes and functions from their geometry work published by the biology journal Proceedings of the Royal Society.
 It was then immediately popularized in several science news reports, including the science journals Nature and Science.
 The reported model can be summarized as flat shells in tortoises are advantageous for swimming and digging.
 However, the sharp shell edges hinder the rolling.
 Those tortoises usually have long legs and necks and actively use them to push the ground to return to the normal position if placed upside down.
-On the contrary, "rounder" tortoises easily roll on their own; those have shorter limbs and use them little when recovering from lost balance (some limb movement would always be needed because of imperfect shell shape, ground conditions, etc).
-Round shells also resist the crushing jaws of a predator better and are better for thermal regulation.
+On the contrary, "rounder" tortoises easily roll on their own; those have shorter limbs and use them little when recovering from lost balance (some limb motion would always be needed, however, because of imperfect shell shape, ground conditions, etc).
+Round shells also better resist the crushing jaws of a predator and for thermal regulation.